Category: Literature

 Falling in Eucharistic Love

-Belief in the Real Presence of Christ in the Holy Eucharist has declined drastically over the past fifty years.
-For the love of the Lord and the good of souls, how can we help reverse this trend?
+Belief in the Real Presence of Christ in the Holy Eucharist has declined drastically over the past fifty years – how can we help reverse this trend?

 -